 The Insulating Layer

-So, the real reason having your middle layer is to get a hold on to the warmness through trapped air.
-This layer has some space to help trap warm air.
+So, the real reason having your mid-layer is to get a hold on to the warmness through trapped air.
+This thin layer has some space to help trap warm air.
 It is still breathable and does not cause any sort of suffocation or sweat under your outer layer.
-Your middle layer is generally a thick woolen layer or a fleece.
+Your mid-layer is generally a thick woolen layer or a fleece.
 You may have noticed different brands labeling their middle layers with varying weights.
-For instance, the Icebreaker Merino Wool clothing that comes in with a 260 middle layer weight, or the R1 – R4 system of Patagonia fleece.
+For instance, the Icebreaker Merino Wool clothing that comes in with a 260 mid-layer weight, or the R1 – R4 system of Patagonia fleece.

 In the 3 layered clothing system that comprises of the base layer, mid-layer, and outer layer, your mid-layer can be in the form of a synthetic or down puffy layer which is more like an insulating layer.
 It is also a good idea to go for zippered mid-layers, so regulating the heat is easier for you.

-Let us focus more on the middle layer section and the factors you should be looking for when purchasing your very own mid-layer jacket.
+Let us focus more on the mid-layer section and the factors you should be looking for when purchasing your very own mid-layer jacket.

-Consider the following main factors while deciding upon your middle layer:
+Consider the following main factors while deciding upon your mid-layer:

 A sweater or a jacket made from wool or fleece is a good example of useful mid-layers.